 Versatile

 With their usually simple design, Jon boats leave you with plenty of options to accessorize them.
-You can equip them with a surface drive or longtail motor to increase mobility in areas like swamps, mudflats, etc.
+You can equip them with a surface drive or longtail motor to increase mobility in swamps, mudflats, etc.

 Lightweight